digiguru/TeamTools/readme.md

 It was originally created in RaphaelJS, but has gone through a number of iteractions (including D3) to end up as a ReactApp in Typescript using raw SVG.

+See a [demo of it running](https://teamtools.herokuapp.com/) at Heroku.

 ## Tasks

 - [x] CI/CD